 An action for annulment is an action brought against a decision of the President of the INPI (grant, rejection or maintenance of a patent), the person presenting the appeal considering that the decision should not have been to be taken (L411-4 CPI2nd paragraph).

-Chapter 2.
-Implementation of the appeal
+Implementation of the remedy

 Any interested person may lodge an appeal (R411-24 CPI).

 Of course, if the holder or the plaintiff is not the person making the appeal, he is called to the case by LRAR (R411-24 CPI).